 This Canadian group used to have an older sectional layout that they took to local shows.
 As the members started aging, the heavy modules started having a toll on the members' muscles and bones.
 So, the club decided to abandon the old layout and start over again.
 In their research for what kind of layout they might want to build, they stumbled upon Free-mo, and decided to pursue that in S-scale.
 Since there was no S-scale standard for Free-mo-style layouts, they experimented and came up with their interpretation of the (HO-scale) standard to set their own guidelines.

-The club's layout has won two "Best in Show" awards at large train shows in Milwaukee, WI and Springfield, Massachusetts.
+The club's layout has won two "Best in Show" awards at large train shows in Milwaukee, Wisconsin and Springfield, Massachusetts.
 The club sets up their layout in various configurations, but they are all generally point-to-point.
-They use a conventional turntable to turn engines at one end, or they use a three-track whole-train selector plate (mimicking British display layouts), or they have a large balloon loop at one end.
+It all depends on who is able to bring their modules to a particular show.
+This also draws attention to another big benefit of having a Free-mo design within a club, and that is that not all modules are required to have to be there, or even some critical ones.
+The S Scale Workshop use a conventional turntable to turn engines at one end, or they use a three-track whole-train selector plate (mimicking British display layouts), or they have a large balloon loop at one end.
 They use code 83 rail on the main line, and code 70 rail on the sidings.

 This group is not a formal club, but rather a group of individuals interested in Sn2 modular layout modeling, taking their individual modules to various shows.
 The group has no web site and communicates via e-mail, since members are scattered around Pennsylvania, Ohio, Maine, and Maryland.